blog posts

 Step 4.
 Create Mangle rule

-As we want to send our LAN users across two ISP connections for load balancing, we need to create Mangle rules that divide our LAN users into two groups and mark them for proper routing.
-I will use a class C IP block, 192.168.10.0/2,4, in this article for our LAN users.
-This IP block can be divided into two groups by subnetting as below.
+As we want to send our LAN users across two ISP connections for load balancing, we need to create Mangle rules that divide them into two groups and mark them for proper routing.
+In this article, I will use a class C IP block, 192.168.10.0/2,4, for our LAN users.
+This IP block can be divided into two groups by subnetting, as below.

 • Group A: 168.10.0/25